edbs08/LU_Net_Research/LU_Net_TFRecords/README.md

 The implementation is done in Python and Tensorflow.

 ## Requirements
-The instructions have been tested on Ubuntu 16.04 with Python 3.6 and Tensorflow 1.6 with GPU support.
+The instructions have been tested on Ubuntu 16.04 with Python 3.6 and TensorFlow 1.6 with GPU support.

 First, clone the repository:
 ```bash